-Options to purchase 3,436,991 shares of common stock were not included in the calculation of diluted net income per share for the three months ended September 30, 2005 because the sum of the option exercise proceeds, including the unrecognized compensation and unrecognized future tax benefit, exceeded the average stock price and therefore would be antidilutive; while options to purchase 1,931,375 shares of common stock were not included in the calculation of diluted net income per share for the three months ended September 30, 2004 because the option exercise prices were greater than the average market price of the Company's common stock during the period and therefore would be antidilutive.
+Options to purchase 3,970,959 and 3,703,975 shares of common stock were not included in the calculation of diluted net income per share for the three and six months ended December 31, 2005, respectively, because the sum of the option exercise proceeds, including the unrecognized compensation and unrecognized future tax benefit, divided by the aggregate number of shares under outstanding options exceeded the average stock price and therefore would be antidilutive.
+Options to purchase 1,393,522 and 2,202,143 shares of common stock were not included in the calculation of diluted net income per share for the three and six months ended December 31, 2004, respectively, because the option exercise prices were greater than the average market price of the Company's common stock during the periods and therefore would be antidilutive.
 The change in methodology in determining antidilutive options was due to the implementation of SFAS 123R.

 During the year ended June 30, 2005, the Company adopted the guidance of Emerging Issue Task Force Issue No. 04-08 ("EITF 04-08"), "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share."
 The guidance requires the inclusion in diluted earnings per share calculations of the effect of notes that are contingently convertible into shares of common stock, with restatement of reported amounts for periods prior to adoption.
-As a result of adoption, the calculations of diluted net income per share for the three months ended September 30, 2005 and 2004 both (i) include 4,135,000 shares which represent the securities issuable under the Company's outstanding Convertible Senior Notes issued in fiscal year 2004 and (ii) reflect increases to reported net income of \$537 and \$552, respectively, representing the interest expense (including amortization of deferred financing costs) incurred, net of tax, related to the Convertible Senior Notes that would have not been incurred had the notes been converted into common stock, as assumed per the calculation.
-Diluted earnings per share for the three months ended September 30, 2004 was restated from \$0.23 to \$0.22 as a result of this standard.
+As a result of adoption, the calculations of diluted net income per share for the three and six months ended December 31, 2004 both (i) include 4,135,000 shares, which represent the securities issuable under the Company's outstanding Convertible Senior Notes issued in fiscal year 2004 and (ii) reflect increases to reported net income of \$612 and \$1,169, respectively, representing the interest expense (including amortization of deferred financing costs) incurred, net of tax, related to the Convertible Senior Notes that would have not been incurred had the notes been converted into common stock, as assumed per the calculation.
+Further, for the three and six months ended December 31, 2005, the effect of the convertible debt would be antidilutive, thus the convertible debt had no impact on the dilutive net income per share calculation.